The Catalog of Anti-Male Shaming Tactics

 Response: It may be constructive to point out that only bigots and tyrants are afraid of having the truth expressed to them.
 One may also ask why some women think they can handle leadership roles if they are so threatened by a man’s legitimate freedom of expression.

 Response: In this case, it must be asked if it really matters how one arrives at the truth.
 In other words, one may submit to the accuser, “What if the grapes really are sour?”
-At any rate, the Code Purple shaming tactic is an example of what is called “circumstantial ad hominem.”
+At any rate, this shaming tactic is an example of what is called “circumstantial ad hominem.”

 Response: One should remember that the truth is not decided by the number of people subscribing to it.
 Whether or not certain ideas are “out of the mainstream” is besides the point.
 A correct conclusion is also not necessarily reached by embracing some middle ground between two opposing viewpoints (i.e., the logical fallacy of “False Compromise”).